+Z/3 majority

+Z/3 majority

-Zoning Bylaws 2/3 majority
+Z/3 majority

-To incur debt 2/3 majority

-To transfer or sell Town land 2/3 majority

-To approve charter amendments 2/3 majority

-To pay unpaid bills of a prior fiscal year 4/5 majority at an Annual Town Meeting

-9/10 majority at a Special Town Meeting
+To pay unpaid bills of a prior fiscal year 4/5 majority at an Annual Town Meeting 9/10 majority at a Special Town Meeting

 A motion to reconsider must be made at the same session as the vote it seeks to reconsider.
 It can only be made after some intervening business, and must be made within one hour of the vote to be reconsidered.
 It is debatable to the same extent as the motion it seeks to reconsider, and it requires a majority vote.
 (Charter: Sect.
 2-7-9)